 When the inside of the person matches the outside, the horse relaxes and is more cooperative.
 As a result, courage and trust are developed to carry these behaviors and attitudes from inside the corral to situations outside the arena.

-Our team works with ages 4 to 84 to be transformed through the power of horses.
+Our team works with ages 5 to 85 to be transformed through the power of horses.
+However, our primary focus is on children and youth – 18 years and under.
 With over 30 years of horse and educational experience, we work with you to create a program tailored to maximize personal growth.

 Before David participated in the HorsePowered Life Skills program, if he was told “no”, he would turn on tears.
 Now, when he starts to cry (after being told “no”) I ask him what the horses would say.
 He is able to calm himself down and says “ok” on a more consistent basis.